Lightweight Lecture Capture Guide

 More information about the Panopto player and how to use it can be found here.

-Making Videos Available on Canvas
+Making Recordings Available on Canvas

 Automatic Method

 LWLC offers the option to make lecture recordings available in Canvas by default.
-If requested, a navigation link will be added to the relevant Canvas site, like so:

 Manual Method